zagaran/sample-django-app/readme.md

 ## User Action Tracking (`user_action_tracking`)

+This feature tracks all URLs accessed by users (along with the status code and user agent) in a table called `UserAction`.
+This can be useful for debugging, for analytics, or for auditing.
+There is a setting `USER_TRACKING_EXEMPT_ROUTES` where you can add the names of routes that should be excluded from action tracking because they would not be useful (for example, if your site has a keep_alive route that the frontend regulalry hits automatically).
+Note that only actions by authenticated users are tracked.

 # Optional Settings

 `MAINTENANCE_MODE`: Set this flag on a server environment to stop all user requests to the site, such as when you need to make substantial server updates or run a complex database migration.